-Argument Description Condition Specifies the condition for continuing to the next iteration.
-Options are: true - Indicates that the specified condition is met (this is the default setting). false - Indicates that the specified condition is not met.
+Argument Description Condition • true - Indicates that the specified condition is met (this is the default setting). • false - Indicates that the specified condition is not met.
 Regular expression - Defines a regular expression as the condition.

 Wait

 The Wait action waits for a specified number of seconds (or milliseconds), before continuing with the next step.
 The following table describes the step arguments for the Verify PDF Content action.